 Talent Pool Development

-It is a process to develop individuals with the necessary skills, knowledge, and competencies both cognitively and behaviorally for enhanced performance within the organization.
+It is a process to develop individuals with the necessary skills, knowledge, and competencies, both cognitively and behaviorally, for enhanced organizational performance.

 What is it?